Hecke operators and analytic Langlands correspondence for curves over local fields: Introduction

 {\em Proof of Corollary \ref{eigH1} from Theorem \ref{mainthm}.} Equations \eqref{eqHom1} imply that the eigenvalues of $H_{\omega_1}$ satisfy equations \eqref{diffeqs}.
 That's because if $v$ is an eigenvector of ${\mc A}_{PGL_n}$ with the eigenvalue of $D_{PGL_n}$ corresponding to a holomorphic $SL_n$-oper $\chi$, then according to Theorem \ref{sa1}, the eigenvalue of $\ol{D}_{PGL_n}$ on $v$ corresponds to the anti-holomorphic $SL_n$-oper $\ol\chi^*$.
 Furthermore, it is clear that the $n$th order operator $\ol{K}_X^{-(n-1)/2} \to \ol{K}_X^{(n+1)/2}$ associated to $\ol\chi^*$ is $\ol{P^*_\chi}$.
 Corollary \ref{unique} then implies Corollary \ref{eigH1}.

 Corollary \ref{eigH1} describes the eigenvalues of the Hecke operator $H_{\omega_1}$ for $G=PGL_n$ up to scalar multiples (it is slightly weaker than Conjecture \ref{eigH}, which describes these eigenvalues up to multiplication by $n$th roots of unity).
-The eigenvalues of the other Hecke operators $H_\la$ for $G=PGL_n$ can be found from the eigenvalues of $H_{\omega_1}$ using Proposition \ref{algiso}.